BY Vince Cooper

 Manchester United v Sunderland.
 Skippers Charlie Hurley and Denis

-On his return to Manchester Law originally lodged with the same landlady he had been with during his Man City days although he then married his wife, Diana, in December 1962 (they would go on to have four sons).
-He opened his scoring account on his debut and, despite Busby and assistant Jimmy Murphy being forced to order him not to come back in midfield and defence and try to play all over the pitch, ended his first season with 23 league goals and an F.A.
-Cup winners medal, opening the scoring in the win over Leicester City.
+He opened his scoring account on his debut, his goal giving United a 2-0 lead against West Bromwich Albion although the Midlanders would come back to draw 2-2.
+Despite Busby and assistant Jimmy Murphy being forced to order him not to come back in midfield and defence and try to play all over the pitch, he ended his first season at the club with 23 league goals and an F.A.
+Cup winners medal, opening the scoring in the Wembley win over Leicester City.

 Scoring for United in the Cup final